 She was schooled at a private coeducational school called Fællesskolen – which translates as shared school.
 The school was new: it had been founded when Inge was 5 years old by Hanna Adler, a wealthy woman.

 Hanna Adler’s new school was unusual in that boys and girls were treated identically, studying the same subjects and taking part in the same sports and activities.
 The children were not disciplined as rigorously as in other schools of that time.

 Inge Lehmann enjoyed her time at the Fællesskolen, but she was sometimes bored, because she did not feel challenged enough by the schoolwork.

-In 1906, at the age of 18, she passed the entrance examination for Copenhagen University with a first rank mark.
+In 1906, at age 18, she passed the entrance examination for Copenhagen University with a first rank mark.

-It took her an exceptionally long time to get a degree: in 1911 she had returned to Copenhagen after a year at Cambridge University completely burned out; she then abandoned her studies to do actuarial work for an insurance company.
-She did actuarial work until 1918, when she returned to university, finally graduating with a mathematics degree in 1920, aged 32.
+It took her an exceptionally long time to get a degree: in 1911 she returned to Copenhagen completely burned out after a year at Cambridge University.
+She abandoned her degree to do actuarial work for an insurance company.
+In 1918, she returned to Copenhagen University, graduating with a mathematics degree in 1920, age 32.

-She learned that the internal structure of our planet can be understood through the study of earthquake data.
-She visited seismic stations in Germany, the Netherlands and France learning about techniques for analyzing the earth’s movements.
+In 1925, she transferred to seismology work with Professor Niels Nørlund, who showed her how the internal structure of our planet can be unveiled with earthquake data.
+She visited seismic stations in Germany, the Netherlands, and France learning about techniques for analyzing the earth’s movements.

-Lehmann was captivated by her new academic field and, in 1928, aged 40, she obtained a Master of Science degree in geodesy (the science of making measurements related to planet Earth).
+Lehmann was captivated by her new academic field and, in 1928, age 40, she obtained a Master of Science degree in geodesy (the science of making measurements related to planet Earth).

 In 1928, Lehmann was appointed head of the Department of Seismology at the Royal Danish Geodetic Institute, with responsibility for running the Copenhagen, Ivigtut, and Scoresbysund seismographic observatories.